frostbytn/prompteditor/README.md

 Open `index.html` in a browser.
 No build step or server is required.

-Click the play button next to the token count to run your prompt through a small GPT style model.
-The app loads the `@xenova/transformers` library from a CDN.
-The default model uses `openlm-research/open_llama_3b`.
+Click the play button next to the token count to run your prompt through a lightweight LLaMA model powered by `llama.cpp` compiled to WebAssembly.
+The runtime is loaded from `/lib/llama-cpp.wasm` and the quantized weights from `/models/ggml-7b-q4.bin`.

+Open DevTools → Network and confirm that both files return **200** and are served with `application/octet-stream`.

 Feel free to customize the default template and styling.